fair-research/fair-genomics/4M.4.Fullstacks/README.md

 ### Using CURL from command line
 #### Get Globus Token

+The WES API exists as a public Resource Server secured with Globus Auth, so you may request a token and submit samples using any registered Globus app.

+Starting from scratch requires three steps:

+1. Register a Globus App at https://developers.globus.org
+2. Configure your app to request the NIH Commons scope (Example Here).
+3. Login to receive your token.

 #### JSON Payloads
 For each of the 5 downsampled CRAM inputs, the three reference files (reference_genome, bwa_index and dbsnp) will be same.
 Please note the minids for these 3 reference files within the JSON payload example below